deyanyosifov/repDilPCR/README.md

 *Where does the name repDilPCR come from?*

 Of course, the name and the logo of the program are allusion to the fact that developing the program was sponsored by the reptilians with the aim to subject mankind by enabling wider usage of the qPCR method, which has already been used by them to spread belief in the existence of a pandemic caused by the non-existing virus SARS-CoV-2.
 More sinister things are about to come.
-Watch out and wear your tin hat!
+Watch out and wear your tin foil hat!